Popular search terms

 As part of our pro bono response, in London our employment team has mobilised to advise local community groups seriously impacted by COVID-19 on issues such as: the UK Government's Job Retention Scheme; furloughing staff; and managing staff during this period of uncertainty and financial instability.

 Our lawyers partnered with The Chancery Lane Project to help create practical legal solutions to reverse climate change.
-This collaboration included running hackathon events and contributing to the latest Climate Contract Playbook.
-See here for the third edition.
+This collaboration included running hackathon events and contributing to the online database of climate clauses.
+You can browse the database here.

 Community legal clinics are a vital source of support and advice where there is unmet legal need in the community.
 In the UK, we run weekly legal advice clinics from community advice centres in several London boroughs, Manchester and Surrey.
 Our volunteers provide free legal advice and representation to individuals attending those clinics.